Goal Setting

 Performance Goals

 Performance goals specify a specific standard to be achieved.
-Performance goals are about personal standards (for a runner this might be a time for a specific distance {33 minutes for 10km}) and as such are unaffected by the performance of others and so totally under the control of the individual.
+Performance goals are about personal standards (for a runner, this might be a time for a particular distance {33 minutes for 10km}) and are unaffected by others' performance and so totally under the control of the individual.

-Performance goals can be used to monitor achievement of process goals and progress towards the deisred outcome goal.
+Performance goals can be used to monitor process goals and progress towards the desired outcome goal.

-Performance goals encourage the development of mastery and can make a performer feel satisfied with a performance even if they do not win.
+Performance goals encourage mastery and make a performer feel satisfied with a performance even if they do not win.

 SMARTER